PrestaShop/prestashop.github.io/news/_posts/2020-08-12-write-product-specifications.md

 ### Add missing specifications

 Many existing features have not been formally specified yet so there is still a lot to do.
-Adding missing specifications about the current behaviors will help to provide the PrestaShop ecosystem with a precise view of the software’s functional scope.
+Adding missing specifications about the current behavior will help to provide the PrestaShop ecosystem with a precise view of the software’s functional scope.

 ### Specify new features